ADBeta/TeFiEd/README.md

 * Change isOpen to exists flag and make it more trustworthy
 * Add replace function
 * word count function
-* refactor functions to use const. annoying long work
 * Monitor getWord performance and update if needed

 ## Changelog